Slapparoo/CarbonDi/README.md

 }
 ```

-There is a default memory manager, but it can be replaced/integrated with a custom managment stratagy.
+There is a default memory manager, but it can be replaced/integrated with a custom management stratagy.

-To update the value of a parameter inside a function a refernce is passed using the &

 i.e
 __remove this__ use boxing and pass the corrosponding Object wrapper